 - Transportation to and from The Equus Effect organized by provider team

-NO HORSE EXPERIENCE NECESSARY NO RIDING INVOLVED NO CHARGE
+NO HORSE EXPERIENCE NECESSARY NO RIDING INVOLVED

 For more information please email us at firstname.lastname@example.org

 The Equus Effect Program® – Coping with Covid-19

 If you’d like to get involved with the programs we offer free of charge, here’s how: